Indigenous Art Program 2019 artists and artworks

 Georgia makes work that strives to connect to her traditional Indigenous heritage and her urban Indigenous self.
 The Brolga has become a significant symbol for her as it is a representation of family, Country, and heritage.
 Through her artwork, Georgia explores the interactions of identity and place.

-See Georgia's artwork in Irish Lane.
+Georgia's artwork was displayed in Irish Lane.

 Sonja Carmichael is a Quandamooka woman and descendent of the Ngugi people, one of three clans who are the traditional custodians of Quandamooka.
 Sonja explores traditional and contemporary techniques and works in the mediums of fibre, whilst drawing from the stories connected to Quandamooka.